-So the biggest goal of your hiring process is to make sure that you get a good cultural fit.
+That means the biggest goal of your hiring process is to ensure that you get a good cultural fit.

 This is what makes the behavioral interview so important.
 It’s important to consider the culture you have and the culture you want to have.
 You’re looking for matches and mismatches in cultural fit.

 Take advantage of the recruitment process to evaluate the cultures that a person has worked in.
 As an example, you’ll find candidates that are almost a perfect fit but may not be able to make the transition from a large company culture to a small company culture.

 T. Boone Pickens has three pieces of advice about hiring right:

 2. Dump your ego and hire people smarter than you if that’s what it takes;

 3. Hire complimentary talents.

 Have a mix of rookies and veterans on your team.
 Collect people from various backgrounds and experiences.

 As you begin to round out the description of what you’re looking for in your next hire you no doubt have cultural fit at the top of your list.
 Following T. Boone Pickens advice you should have intelligence as number two on your list.